 Andy successfully represented B.A.T Industries plc in numerous healthcare expense reimbursement actions seeking billions of dollars in damages, and has represented clients in a range of other complex commercial disputes.

+Andy joined Simpson Thacher in 1992 and became a Partner in 1999.
 Prior to joining the Firm, Andy clerked for Judge Morton I. Greenberg of the U.S. Court of Appeals for the Third Circuit, and Judge Mitchell H. Cohen of the U.S. District Court for the District of New Jersey.
 He is a 1990 graduate of Brooklyn Law School, where he was a member of the Brooklyn Law Review.